Skip to main content

 Example 6: Receiver-Initiated Refunds

-Use Case: Receiver can voluntarily offer refunds (e.g., return policy).
+Use Case: Receiver can offer refunds (for example, a return policy).

 Configuration